bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Instance
 ~~~~~~~~~~~~
 An instance is a set of settings determining the collaborative work of an engine and a module.
-These settings are specified via UI or REST API and determine the mode of the module operation: data stream type the module is going to work with, a checkpoint concept, the settings of state and parallelism, etc. Instances can be of the following types in the system: input, processing (regular/batch), output.
+These settings are specified via UI or REST API and determine the mode of the module operation: data stream type the module is going to work with, a checkpoint concept, the settings of state and parallelism, etc. In the system instances can be of the following types: input, processing (regular/batch), output.
 To create an instance we need to create streams for it.
 And streams, in their turn, require specific services to be created.
 The services require a provider of a corresponding type.

 Stream
 ~~~~~~~~